ddtraveller/TEFLTools/README.md

 51. **Komprehensivu Apoiu no Resposta Emerjensia iha Timor-Leste / Comprehensive First Aid and Emergency Response in Timor-Leste**
     - This course provides comprehensive training in first aid and emergency response techniques, tailored for the context of Timor-Leste.
 Students will learn essential skills to assess and respond to various medical emergencies, with a focus on conditions and scenarios relevant to Timor-Leste's environment and healthcare landscape.
 The course combines theoretical knowledge with practical skills, emphasizing both conventional and alternative approaches to first aid.
 Upon completion, students will be equipped to provide immediate care in emergency situations, promote community health, and contribute to disaster preparedness efforts in Timor-Leste.

+52. **Konesimentu Indigenu no Dezenvolvimentu Urbanu Sustentavel iha Timor-Leste / Indigenous Knowledge and Sustainable Urban Design in Timor-Leste**
+    - This course explores the integration of Indigenous Timorese knowledge, cultural values, and intergenerational perspectives into sustainable urban design and planning in Timor-Leste.
+Students will examine innovative approaches to creating culturally-appropriate housing, public spaces, and community developments for Indigenous populations in urban areas of Timor-Leste.
+The course highlights the importance of engaging Indigenous elders and incorporating traditional ecological knowledge to create more equitable, sustainable, and culturally-rich urban environments in the Timorese context.

 <img src="jpg/TL_kids2.jpg" alt="Timorese children in traditional dress" width="400"/>